1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenkoism.md

  - Order (No. 1530, October 6, 1948), Minister of Agriculture called cessation of genetic research.[^4]
  - When the mechanism of geneaction had been discoved[] Lysenkoists said:
 	 > “The assertion that there are in an organism some minute particles, genes, responsible for the transmission of hereditary traits is pure fantasy  without any basis in science.””[^9]
+ - Lysenko promoted to mix superphosphate with lime before applying it to the soil, witch is absorbed because it transforms superphosphate to insolbe tricalcium.[^]
 #### Secondary Effects
  - Cybernetics remained underground until 1955[^5]
  - Declared Einstein relativity theory, Bohr complementary principle and Pauling theory of resonance were declared reactionary[^6]